 This course is an introduction to framing techniques to include constructing a floor system, framing of walls, constructing and installing rafters, applying sheathing, installing windows and doors, installing siding and soffits, and installing shingles.
-Both wood and metal is used in the construction of garden sheds and other utility type structures.
-The students use blueprints to construct these projects and work in small groups of three or four.
+Both wood and metal is used in the construction of small utility type structures.
+The students use blueprints to construct these projects and work in small teams.
 This course is primarily lab.
 (F)